-Overview of Ethiopian Health Care System
+Overview of the Ethiopian Health Care System

-The EDHS aimed to educate resident to reduce the risk of mortality rate.
+The EDHS aimed to educate residents to reduce the risk of mortality rate.
 Maternal and child health education; help the mother to decide for her health and child to produce better income and higher health literacy.
-Lack of health literacy and disparities identified as a social determinant of health that linked to the under-five mortality rate in Ethiopia because a country with high national income; would generate low under-five mortality rates and better health outcomes (Dejene & Girma, 2013).
+Lack of health literacy and disparities are identified as a social determinant of health that is linked to the under-five mortality rate in Ethiopia because a country with high national income; would generate low under-five mortality rates and better health outcomes (Dejene & Girma, 2013).
 Women are the main character here and empowering them by teaching the reproductive system to improve their income; it will reduce the under-five mortality rate.
-Reproductive health education is vital for mother and child health but the policy of universal medical coverage in Ethiopia still not within reach in the entire population (Onarheim et al., 2015).
+Reproductive health education is vital for mother and child health but the policy of universal medical coverage in Ethiopia is still not within reach of the entire population (Onarheim et al., 2015).

 Health literacy and cultural awareness

-According to Donnelly, Lane, Winchester, & Powell (December 2011) Health literacy is the ability to find, understand, and use the complex information to make choice about health care.
+According to Donnelly, Lane, Winchester, & Powell (December 2011), Health literacy is the ability to find, understand, and use complex information to make choice about health care.
 It has an impact on routine tasks whether a person can read and understand the instructions on a medicine bottle, and on more complicated tasks whether someone can easily compare multiple health insurance plans.

 Health inequality/inequities and life expectancy